I Belong to You (Love Unlimited song)

-"I Belong To You" is a 1974 single by the trio Love Unlimited, which was their only single to hit #1 on the R&B chart (for one week, in early 1975).
-It was their second and last Top 40 entry, peaking at #27.
+"I Belong To You" is a 1974 single by the trio Love Unlimited, which was their only single to hit number 1 on the R&B chart (for one week, in early 1975).
+It was their second and last Top 40 entry, peaking at number 27.

 Background

 The ballad was done in a retro girl group singing style and was written and produced by Barry White.